-To ensure that all registered UTHSC users have the ability to receive emergency messages, an announced campus-wide test is administered annually.
+To ensure that all registered UT Health Science Center users have the ability to receive emergency messages, an announced campuswide test is administered annually.

-UTHSC conducts Evacuation Procedures on an annual basis for each campus building.
-These evacuation procedures include Campus Police participation.
+The UT Health Science Center conducts evacuation procedures on an annual basis for each campus building.
+These evacuation procedures include UTHSC-PD participation.

 - The tests are announced in the form of email to building managers for each building 7 days before, 3 days before, and the day of the drill.
-The announcement contains the date, time, location, instructions and the evaluation assembly area for the drill. - UTHSC will publicize its emergency response and evacuation procedures in conjunction with at least one test per calendar year. - Documentation of each drill is maintained in the Fire Safety Office. - UTHSC works with the Campus Police, the local Law Enforcement, and Fire Department to inform the institution about situations reported to them that may warrant an emergency response. - For information regarding the functional needs population see the provided link: uthsc.edu/campus-safety/functional-needs-population.php
+The announcement contains the date, time, location, instructions and the evaluation assembly area for the drill. - The UT Health Science Center will publicize its emergency response and evacuation procedures in conjunction with at least one test per calendar year. - Documentation of each drill is maintained in the Fire Safety Office. - The UT Health Science Center works with the UTHSC-PD, the local law enforcement, and fire department to inform the institution about situations reported to them that may warrant an emergency response.

+For information regarding the functional needs population see the provided link: www.uthsc.edu/campus-safety/functional-needs-population.php